 Thursday’s shooting in the Capital Gazette newsroom elicited a range of emotions from journalists all over the nation.

-But how does the incident mean for the next generation of journalists?
+But what does the incident mean for the next generation of journalists?

 Here is what students and recent graduates of the Jandoli School of Communication at St. Bonaventure University had to say about the shooting and the bold statement tweeted by Capital Gazette reporter Chase Cook: "I can tell you this: We are putting out a damn paper tomorrow."